tzhaojustdoit/tzhaojustdoit/README.md

-### 🚗💨
+### Welcome to my Github 🚗💨

-I am a software engineer at Cruise.
+I am a software engineer with a focus on data analysis and autonomous driving technology.
 I am familiar with C++, Go, Python, R, C#, and Java.
-I have done a dozen side projects in robotics and autonomous systems.
 <!--
 **tzhaojustdoit/tzhaojustdoit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.